 To begin the eviction process, you must first serve your tenant with the appropriate notice (via first-class mail, registered or certified mail, process server, or personal service).

-The eviction notice must contain the tenant’s full name and sufficient information to let the tenant know which lease term they’ve violated and what they can do to avoid evicting.
+The eviction notice must contain the tenant’s full name and sufficient information to inform the tenant of the lease term they’ve violated and how to avoid evicting.

 Step 2: File and Serve Eviction Summons and Complaint